Below Market Rent: Tax Consequences of Renting Below Fair Market ValuePersonal Taxes

 But in other situations, maximizing profits may not be the ultimate motive.
 In these situations, a landlord may be willing to rent to a tenant at below fair market value.

-This is quite common in rental arrangements between family members, such as a wealthy parent purchasing a property near their child’s university and renting below marketing to them, or perhaps an adult child letting his or her aging parents live in a property they own and only covering the mortgage or utilities.
+This is quite common in rental arrangements between family members, such as a wealthy parent purchasing a property near their child’s university and renting below market value to them, or perhaps an adult child letting his or her aging parents live in a property they own and only covering the mortgage or utilities.

 Sometimes, a landlord may even rent at below market value to a friend or even a friend of a friend.

 Regardless of what the arrangement is, the IRS has very specific tax rules when it comes to renting to someone below fair market value.

 Before we discuss what these rules are, let’s discuss how rental income is generally reported on the landlord’s income tax return.

 Want to talk to a tax pro about your real estate investments?
 Email me at [email protected]!

 The tax code is quite generous to landlords who rent out their property at fair market rent.

 Such landlords may take and may even incur a rental loss that they may roll forward to future tax years or, in certain tax situations, deduct against their other forms of income.

 This favorable tax treatment for such landlords results from the fact that they are viewed by the IRS as engaging in their rental activity for profit, and the IRS generally allows those who engage in some profit activity to deduct their ordinary and necessary expenses against such profit activity.